joinpursuit/Pursuit-Core-iOS/mvc-view-lifecycle/lifecycle-and-controls/README.md

 The view is already loaded, and we have already laid out its subviews.
 They are all there in memory stored on your phone.
 They are just hidden, waiting to be displayed when the user navigates back to them.
 </details>

-The majority of the time, overriding viewDidLoad() will be sufficient.
+The majority of the time, overriding `viewDidLoad()` will be sufficient.
 When you do need to run code at other times, override the above lifecycle methods to add your own implementation.

-Always remember to call super.init() as your first line.
+Always remember to call `super.init()` as your first line.
 This is good practice because you don't know what kind of setup the parent class is doing, so you want to make sure that you are still allowing it to run whatever code it was running before.

 ### 3. Controls - UISwitch

 We are able to use the Target-Action pattern with all Swift controls.
 In this way, we will be able to observe when their properties change.

-UISwitch is a simple control with one relevant property:
+`UISwitch` is a simple control with one relevant property:

-- isOn: Bool
+- isOn: `Bool`

-Switches are great for enabling options or any other setting that only requires a Bool.
+Switches are great for enabling options or any other setting that only requires a `Bool`.
+Think of it like a light switch, which only has "on/off" settings.

 Let's create a wrapper around our Controls to see each of them isolated in action.

-- Create a Tab Bar Controller an make it the initial View Controller.
+- Create a Tab Bar Controller and make it the initial View Controller.
 - Drag in a new View Controller.
 - Drag a Switch and a label inside.
 - Create a new Cocoa Touch Class with the name of SwitchViewController that subclasses from UIViewController